This question is put wrong. The right question should be, “What can I do to keep myself healthy?”

-This question is wrong.
-The right question should be, “What can I do to keep myself healthy?”.
 We cannot rewrite our DNA.
-We can adjust our lives and our daily patterns, so they do not trigger a particular disease which each of us has a hereditary tendency to develop.
+We can adjust our lifestyle and our daily patterns, so they do not trigger a particular disease which each of us has a hereditary tendency to develop.
 That is the only way we can influence and control lifestyle diseases.

-Modern research shows that systemic inflammation is the source of many lifestyle diseases – the worst killers right now, such as asthma, cancer, diabetes one and two, autoimmune diseases, neurodegenerative dementia diseases such as Alzheimer’s, Parkinson’s, overweight, osteoporosis, and many others.
+Modern research shows that systemic inflammation is the source of many lifestyle diseases.
+These diseases are well known – asthma, cancer, diabetes one and two, autoimmune diseases, neurodegenerative dementia diseases such as Alzheimer’s, Parkinson’s, overweight, osteoporosis and many others.

-We think that these are very different illnesses, but they all have a common trigger that is: stress over an extended period.
-I’m not thinking here about that type of stress commonly talked about, namely mental stress.
+We think that these are very different illnesses, but they all have a common trigger.
+The trigger is stress over an extended period.
+I’m not talking about that type of stress commonly talked about, namely mental stress.
 We also subject to other forms of stress.
 Stress from faulty nutrition.
 Stress in the form of toxic substances.
 Stress from contaminated food or contaminated air.
 Stress from high tempo and high expectations.

 When stress becomes chronic, our immune system becomes overworked – in a state of constant alertness.
 Inflammation, which is the first response of the immune system, thus also becomes a chronic condition.

 Under the circumstances, the body cannot detoxify itself.
 The body cannot create good blood flow.
 Lymph flow becomes clogged, many simultaneous systemic disorders occur in the body.

 If we are to try to work on disease prevention, you must first understand how physiology works and then we must create sensitivity to the things that threaten our health.
 How can we protect ourselves from psychological stress?
 How can we protect ourselves from bad nutrition?
 How can we learn to listen to the signals that the body sends us without repeatedly ignoring them?
 For all of this is what we often do.